matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-on-macos/install-on-macos-method2.md

       __Tips__: As shown in the above example, use the command `ps aux | grep mo-service` to find out that the process number running on MatrixOne is `15277`, and `kill -9 15277` means to stop MatrixOne with the process number `15277`.

-When you finish installing and launching MatrixOne, many logs are generated in startup mode.
-Then you can start a new terminal and connect to MatrixOne.
+      Next you can take the next step - Connect to standalone MatrixOne.

 ## Step 4: Connect to standalone MatrixOne